ovh/docs/pages/platform/kubernetes-k8s/creating-a-cluster-with-pulumi/guide.en-gb.md

 When you have successfully generated your OVH tokens, please keep them.
 You'll have to define them in the coming minutes ;-).

-The last needed information is the `service_name`: it is the ID of your Public Cloud project.
+The last needed information is the `serviceName`: it is the ID of your Public Cloud project.

 How to get it?